Huawei CEO's message presages management transition

-HONG KONG Huawei Technologies Co Ltd, a $30 billion Chinese telecoms gear maker, has initiated a system this year to allow top executives to take turns acting as chief executive, its founder and CEO Ren Zhengfei said in a year-end message.
+HONG KONG, Dec 28 Huawei Technologies Co Ltd , a $30 billion Chinese telecoms gear maker, has initiated a system this year to allow top executives to take turns to act as the firm's chief executive, its founder and CEO Ren Zhengfei said in a year-end message.

 The rotating CEO system is apparently aimed at paving the way for a smooth management handover from 67-year-old Ren, although it is unclear when Ren intends to retire, analysts said.